Top of page

 The University of North Carolina at Greensboro (M.S., Counseling)

-The University of North Carolina at Charlotte (Doctoral Candidate in Counselor Education and Supervision)
+The University of North Carolina at Charlotte (Ph.D., Counselor Education and Supervision)

 Internship: The Nicholas A. Vacc Counseling and Consulting Clinic